McDermott, Ohio

 McDermott is a census-designated place in western Rush Township, Scioto County, Ohio, United States.
 As of the 2020 census it had a population of 308.
 It has a post office with the ZIP code 45652.

 History

 Platted on July 28, 1898, the community of McDermott is named after one of the area's earliest commercial ventures, McDermott Stone Company.
 A post office called McDermott has been in operation since 1898.

+Education

+The Northwest Local School District includes the Northwest High School.